Sharp Spectral Asymptotics for Operators with Irregular Coefficients. III. Schroedinger operator with a strong magnetic field: Introduction

-\sect {Introduction}

-\subsection{Preliminary}

-This paper is a continuation of \cite{BrIvr} and \cite{Ivr5} and a part of the project to derive sharp remainder estimates for various classes of irregular operators (i.e. operators with irregular coefficients and in irregular domains).
+\chapter{Introduction}

+\section{Preliminary}

-Here we start analysis of the Schr\"odinger operator with the strong magnetic field (or, equivalently, a large coupling constant $\mu$).
+This Chapter is a continuation of Chapter~\ref{book_new-sect-13} and Sections~\ref{book_new-sect-4-5} and~\ref{book_new-sect-5-3}.
+Here we deal with the Schr\"odinger operator with the strong magnetic field in dimensions $2$ and $3$ under weak smoothness assumptions.

-Keeping in mind the crucial role played by the microlocal canonical form in Chapter 6 of \cite{Ivr1}, devoted to such operators in the smooth case, the lack of the ultimate smoothness here seems to be the catastrophic\footnote {In \cite{Ivr2,Ivr3} the irregularities were rare enough in the domain of the really strong field.} because complete microlocal canonical form requires such smoothness.
-Instead, in this paper I will make a partial reduction with a remainder which is just small enough for our needs but not excessively small, and such reduction requires much lesser smoothness.
+Keeping in mind the crucial role played by the microlocal canonical form in Chapter~\ref{book_new-sect-13}, devoted to such operators in the smooth case, the lack of the ultimate smoothness here seems to be the catastrophic because complete microlocal canonical form requires such smoothness.
+Instead, in this Chapter we will make a \emph{partial reduction\/} with a remainder which is just small enough for our needs but not excessively small, and such reduction requires much lesser smoothness.

 This reduction serves two purposes.